antor44/livestream_video/README.md

 ```
 git clone https://github.com/ggerganov/whisper.cpp.git
 ```
-Now change directory to the whisper-ccp folder and build the main example to transcribe an audio file using the following command:
+Now change directory to the whisper-ccp folder and build the main example to transcribe an audio file using the following command.

-Build the 'main' example
+Build the 'main' example:
 ```
 make
 ```